psturm-swift/SwiftPlaygrounds/UnfoldSequences.md

 (123, false) --> (12, false) --> (1, false) --> (0, true)
 ```

 With each state transition the function needs to return the removed digit.
-If the final state is given, it will return `nil`:
+If the final state is reached, it will return `nil`:

 ```Swift
     func nextDigit(_ state: inout (Int, Bool)) -> Int? {